rhysjj111/Project_2_portfolio_website/README.md

 ### Design choices
 - Minimum but essential information will be displayed to inform but not overwhelm anybody using the site with little tech background.
 Also, for someone who does know what's being offered, they should be able to find what they are looking for fast.
 - A neutral colour scheme will be used for the same reasons as above.
-- The site will comprise of one main page, comprised of three sections; 'what we do/pricing', 'case studies carrousel', 'personal pitch/contact information'.
+- The site will comprise of one main page, comprised of four sections; 'what we do' 'pricing', 'case studies carrousel', 'personal pitch/contact information'.
 - Each case study will be on it's own page to go into detail.
 - The quiz will be in a pop up window.
 - A fixed navigation bar will be fixed at the top of each page and include a link for each section of the main page, plus a highlighted link for the quiz and a contact button.